HaoLiangPao/NodeJS-Learn/dev_camper_api/README.md

 - [`xss-clean`](https://www.npmjs.com/package/xss-clean): Prevent possible embedded harmful code (prevent xss attacks)

   - name="Post1 `<script>some js code</script>`", if the name get embedded to the webpage, the script will be ran on that page, one way to prevent this from happening is to clean the input.

+- [`express-rate-limit`](https://www.npmjs.com/package/express-rate-limit): Basic rate-limiting middleware for Express.
+Use to limit repeated requests to public APIs and/or endpoints such as password reset.

+- [`hpp`](https://www.npmjs.com/package/hpp): Express middleware to protect against HTTP Parameter Pollution attacks

 ```bash
 npm i -D nodemon